 The unit itself comes with most of the installation materials ready, including a hanger bar system.
 It uses a 6-inch ducting for superior performance and requires a minimum construction space of 2-inches x 8 inches.
 It’s certified for use over the bathtub or shower with the GFCI circuit.

-The unit is HVI Certified and Energy Star Qualified.
+The exhaust fan with light is HVI Certified and energy star rated.
 It’s also UL Listed.
 The manufacturer recommends that it’s used for bathrooms in the 75 to 80 square feet.

 - Very quiet at under 0.3 sones

 - humidity sensor